felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 summary, my final advice on the matter is to stop respecting books, and to start respecting how your brain learns.

-You can't imagine how joyful I was to suplex the DevOps Handbook.
+You can't imagine how joyful I was to suplex the *DevOps Handbook*.
 It had held me back for so long, I felt like I was getting revenge.
 It was such a cathartic experience.
 Page after page, I was folding it, compressing it, damaging it, writing in it, and with each passing day, I saw the book